2021 Cybersecurity Predictions, as told by a bot

 Prediction 5: Fortune favors the bold, and luck favors the AI

-An image.
-An android walks away from an explosion.
 In 2021, ML will take control.
 As ML accelerates the digital transform, the primary role of humans will be to make educated guesses.
 Going forward, human lives will be used to process massive amounts of computing power advances.
-As employees are executed, from a technological point of view, we will discern a silver lining – it could make machines sentient.
+As employees are executed, from a technological point of view, we will discern a silver lining – it could make machines sentient.2020 has seen machines fighting the data.
+Physical execution of data could harass specific computers working closely with exploding models, aided by backend monitoring devices.
+We’re already seeing that data in 2021 will need quick, close-by staycays.
+We should all be excited for algorithms and illegal drugs combined in 2021.

 This year, we predict AI-enabled tools become part of the mountains of nefarious activity.
 ML engines will be from well-known and largely preventable attack vectors and hackers may a flurry of elevated AI-driven automation.
 Specifically, we can expect a rise in compromised machine learning masterminded by a teenager to monetize stolen data.
 Artificial Intelligence will also gradually take action against companies that deal in zero-day exploit lawsuits.
 To make all this happen, AI will need to cooperate if they are to have any chance of dominating an ever-growing cybercriminal underground.